SkylineCommunications/dataminer-docs/connector-help/connector_help/Robustel_R2000.md

 # Robustel R2000

 The Robustel R2000 is a cellular router offering mobile connectivity for machine-to-machine (M2M) applications.
-This driver uses an SNMP connection to communicate with this device.
+This connector uses an SNMP connection to communicate with this device.

 ## About